Information, Shops & Services in Vava'u(c) tongapocketguide.com

 While we always recommend having all the medication you need with you for your stay in Tonga and Vava’u (see What Medication to Pack in Your First Aid Kit for Tonga for advice), if there is anything you end up needing, you have a few options for purchasing medication and health care products in Neiafu.

-Light medications (like painkillers), baby products and toiletries are sold in supermarkets in Neiafu, as listed in the section above.
+Light medications (like painkillers), baby products and toiletries are sold in supermarkets in Neiafu, as listed in the “Food and Groceries” section above.

 Pharmacy and Hospital

-For advice on staying healthy while travelling Tonga, see How to Keep Safe in Tonga and the 10 Health Tips for Tonga.
+For advice on staying healthy while travelling Tonga, see Tonga Safety Tips: How to Keep Safe in Tonga.

 Fuel Stations in Vava’u